|Originally Performed By||Phish|

 Some songs are flat-out meant to rock and roll.
 “Chalk Dust Torture” is a prime example.
 One of the most often-played songs since its debut in 1991, “Chalk Dust” has been a frequent set opener because of its ability to whip a crowd into a frenzy.
 The lyrics speak of teen angst and rebellion, as the narrator seeks to forego the mind-numbing trappings of adulthood while he still has a few spry years left.
-While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle on more than a few occasions.
+While most versions of the song feature "Type-I" jamming and screaming guitar work from Trey, it has also served as a large "Type-II" jam vehicle with increasing frequency over the years.

 The first memorable “Chalk Dust” was on 5/17/91 at the Campus Club in Providence, RI.
 The power cut off during the song, but Fishman continued playing; when the lights came back on a strong jam ensued.
-Other memorable early versions include 3/8/93 where a “Chalk Dust” encore moved into a reprise of a second set “Big Ball Jam,” and 7/23/93 where the song grew out of a typically angry “Big Black Furry Creature from Mars.”
+Other memorable early versions include 3/8/93 where a “Chalk Dust” encore moved into a reprise of a second set “Big Ball Jam,” and 7/23/93 where the song grew out of a typically angry “Big Black Furry Creature from Mars.”"Chalk Dust Torture" 12/30/94 The Late Show with David Letterman

 Fans in Toronto on 8/9/93 were treated to the first real exploratory “Chalk Dust.”
 This show-opening version included a jam based on Jimi Hendrix’s “Who Knows.”
 Another tasty version is the 7/16/94 Sugarbush “Chalk Dust,” with a tease of Heart’s classic rock radio staple “Barracuda” (and released as part of Live Phish 02).
 By fall 1994 “Chalk Dust” had grown into a popular concert anthem.
 The band actually played the song twice on 12/10/94, returning to the song at the start of the encore while they introduced the crew.
 Phish thought enough of the 11/16/94 version to include it on A Live One.
 Phish played a shortened version during their first-ever appearance on The Late Show with David Letterman on 12/30.
 It was rumored that “Chalk Dust” was played at Letterman’s personal request.